yadavan88/yadavan88.github.io/README.md

 ### Introduction to Clear-Config
 Clear-Config is a typesafe and pure-FP scala library for reading configuration files.
 It provides an excellant clarity on which configurations are applied to the application.
 Introduction to Clear-Config with some basic examples can be read [here](https://yadukrishnan.hashnode.dev/clear-config-in-scala).

+### Creating a Custom Giter8(g8) Template
+Giter8(g8) is a command line tool to easily create scala projects from templates.
+We can create custom g8 templates to satisfy our needs.
+A brief introduction on creating custom giter8 template is [available here](https://github.com/yadavan88/giter8-demo.g8).

 ### Links to my Baeldung articles

 - [Introduction to Slick](https://www.baeldung.com/scala/slick-intro)